 Deciding she wanted to love music for the rest of her life, she chose not to make it her career.
 She earned her B.A. in Psychology in 2012.
 Regan recognized that four years in the state of Oklahoma were enough for her and she returned home to Dallas where she belongs, graduating with her M.S. in Counseling at Texas Woman’s University in Denton in December of 2014.

-performance anxiety, as a musician, as well as with OCD led her to seek specific training in these disorders.
+Regan’s experiences with performance anxiety, as a musician, as well as with OCD led her to seek specific training in these disorders.
 Regan specializes in working with those struggling with Obsessive Compulsive Disorder.
 She has a unique understanding of the anxious mind and works with clients to find the combination of techniques that work best for them.
 Whether it’s OCD, a phobia or severe anxiety, Regan helps clients get back the confidence and control over the fear that can take over everything.